GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/solutions.md

 parameters:
   - name: attraction_id
     type: integer
+    description: "Unique ID of the attraction"
 statement: |
   SELECT recommended_next_attraction_id, recommendation_rank
   FROM public.graph_recommendations
   WHERE attraction_id = $1;
+---
+# Tool 6: QueryData Natural Language Search
+kind: tool
+name: query_disney_data
+type: cloud-gemini-data-analytics-query
+source: gda-api-source
+description: "Use this tool to ask natural language questions about the Disneyland reviews, attractions, and wait times.
+It will translate your question into SQL, execute it, and return the answer."
+location: "europe-west1"
+context:
+  datasourceReferences:
+    alloydb:
+      databaseReference:
+        projectId: "[YOUR_PROJECT_ID]"
+        region: "europe-west1"
+        clusterId: "[YOUR_CLUSTER]"
+        instanceId: "[YOUR_INSTANCE]"
+        databaseId: "disney"
+      agentContextReference:
+        # Tip: You can find this ID in AlloyDB Studio by clicking on 'Edit Context'
+        # It should be in this format: projects/[YOUR_PROJECT_ID]/locations/[LOCATION]/contextSets/[CONTEXT_NAME]
+        contextSetId: "projects/[YOUR_PROJECT_ID]/locations/europe-west4/contextSets/disney-context"
+generationOptions:
+  generateQueryResult: true
+  generateNaturalLanguageAnswer: true
+  generateExplanation: true
+  generateDisambiguationQuestion: true

 ---
 kind: toolset
 name: disneyland_operational_tools